apache/inlong-website/docs/quick_start/data_sync/mysql_clickhouse_example.md

 ### Create Data Sink

-In the data target, click [New] → [ClickHouse] to configure the name, library table, and created ck data node.
+In the data target, click [New] → [ClickHouse] to configure the name, DB name, table name, and created ck data node.

 ![Create Sink](img/mysql_clickhouse/sink.png)